glassbones/pyGame_pathfinding/README.md

 ![pyGame_demo](demo/bpy_anim.gif)

+Goal: Create an app that visits every vertex of a graph with as few movements and as efficiently as possible.

+How it works: The program loads the maze and itterates over vertices detecting dead ends and connecting paths leading to them to identify branches it will need to travel.
+All cells left are part of a circuit that it must complete to visit every part of the maze. (depending on the maze that circuit may be multiple circuits connected by 'bridges'.
+After the maze is processed it itterates around the circuit using the A star algorithmn and stopping at any vertex that leads to a branch of dead ends.

+Complete:
+App functionality!
+Maze completion.
+A Star searching.
+Dead end detection.
+Loop detection.

+TODO:
+Add depth first and breadth first searching.
+Add GUI.
+Add maze upload and save.

+Comments:
-I wanted to create a maze solver that explores a maze in as few steps as possible.
-This led to a whole rabbit whole of problem solving and research.
+This project led to a whole rabbit whole of problem solving and research.
 I'm a very visual learner so I decided to use the pyGame library to render the maze and the algorithms used to solve it.

-This is currently under development but completely functional using the A star path finding algorithm paired with a custom algorithm I wrote to detect dead ends and loops inside of the maze.

-I plan to add more GUI elements and path-finding algorithms in the future.